 It proved to be long wait for England and Manchester United’s all-time leading goalscorer to be in a position to make his Rams bow, with the news of his impending arrival from Major League Soccer side DC United coming back in August 2019.

-As well as penning a playing contract with Derby, Rooney also linked up with the Rams as a coach under manager Phillip Cocu in order to continue to develop his coaching credentials in preparation for a potential managerial career.
+As well as penning a playing contract with Derby, Rooney also linked up with the Rams as a coach under then-manager Phillip Cocu in order to continue to develop his coaching credentials in preparation for a potential managerial career.

 When Rooney was able to pull on a Derby shirt, he quickly proved his worth and he was a near ever-present in the second half of the 2019/20 season as he made 24 appearances and scored six times.